ChandanaJagadish/PRODIGY_GA_01/README.md

 # PRODIGY_GA_01
-This is to create a GPT-2 Text generation Model
+To create a GPT-2 Text generation Model